Transactional SMS is a retention marketing growth lever! 🚀

 This post is going to walk you through 10 different use cases you can leverage with transactional SMS to turn it into one of your best post purchase growth levers.

-    Whether you're using our Attentive, Klaviyo SMS, or Postscript integrations, you will find a lot of value in this one.
+Whether you're using our Attentive, Klaviyo SMS, Postscript, or Recart SMS integrations, you will find a lot of value in this one.

 Let’s dive in!

 #1 Increase onsite engagement post purchase